Philosophique/Business_economic_and_financial_data/README.md

-# Business_economic_-_financial_data
+# Study of the per capita solar energy consumption in Spain.
-Implementation of concepts learned during the course "Business_economic_and_financial_data" to a renewable energy dataset
+Implementation of concepts learned during the course "Business, economic and financial data":

+- Univariate diffusion models
+- Multivariate difussion models
+- (S)ARIMA(X)
+- Non parametric regression: Regression and smoothing splines, loess, GAM and gradient boosting

+Check presentation file for more details of the results.